Cameron-Reina/CleanandFormatUtility/README.txt

                                                                                                              __/ |
                                                                                                             |___/

-                    Created for the WGCSD to help aid in cleaning and formatting old HDD's
+                             Created to help aid in cleaning and formatting old HDD's

                                               Script Developed By:

-                                       Cameron Reina        Karl Weaver
+                                                 Cameron Reina
-                                         STU TECH           NET ADMIN
+                                                   STU TECH

 --------------------------------------------------------------------------------------------------------------------

 Steps: